Copyright © University of Cambridge. All rights reserved.

 How many lightings are necessary to work out the rule for a light?

-A Little Light Thinking invites students to explore turning on multiple lights simultaneously.
+A Little Light Thinking invites students to explore turning on multiple Level 1 lights simultaneously.

-Learners could use a 100 square (Word, pdf) to record which lights turn on for each number they try.
+Students could use a 100 square to record which lights turn on for each number they try.